zixinlee/GA-data-science/Reddit-classification/README.md

 ### Summary of approach and findings
 _(A more detailed explanation of the project process is covered from the next section onwards.)_

 To begin, I used Reddit's API to scrape posts from each subreddit.
-The data preparation step comes next, which involves cleaning up our raw, "unclean" data and transforming it into a numerical representation that can be understood by our machine learning models.
+Next, I cleaned and transformed the raw text data into a numerical representation that can be understood by our machine learning models.
+Briefly, this involves:

+- Cleaning text data – remove HTML, punctuation, and non-alphabetical text using regular expressions, and removing stopwords
+- Preprocessing text data – lemmatization, tokenization and vectorization.

 In my modelling process, I tested 3 classification models – Logistic Regression, Multinomial Naive Bayes, and Support Vector Machine – and evaluated them primarily on their Accuracy score and AUC score.
 The Logistic Regression model performed the best with an accuracy score of 0.8 and AUC score of 0.86, which suggests that it is able to correctly classify a post into the correct subreddit 80% of the time.